 Two of the most well-known bike component manufacturers, Shimano and SRAM, currently lead the way in making quality and accessible components to all kinds of riders.
 As such, here we compare the two brands to educate you on the range of groupsets available on the market today.

 As one of the oldest and most popular bike brands, Shimano, have been making world-class bike components since 1921 where it was founded in Japan.
-Now accounting for around half of the global bike components industry, it’s safe to say that Shimano offers something for all kinds of riders and is recognised for its durable, reliable and performance-driven components.
+Now accounting for around half of the global bike components industry, it’s safe to say that Shimano offers something for all kinds of riders and is recognized for its durable, reliable and performance-driven components.

-At the lower end of Shimano’s entry level range of groupsets is the budget-priced Claris, which will generally be equipped on the more affordable and lower cost road bikes.
+At the lower end of Shimano’s entry-level range of groupsets is the budget-priced Claris, which will generally be equipped on the more affordable and lower cost road bikes.
 With an 8-speed drivetrain and either a double or triple crankset, Claris offers riders a great introduction to Shimano bike components.

-If 9-speed is more what you’re after, then the Sora range is possibly a better suited groupset for you.
+If 9-speed is more what you’re after, then the Sora range is possibly a better-suited groupset for you.
 Available in either a double or wide-range triple crankset, the Sora range offers riders a wide range of gears to cater for all-round performance on steep climbs and fast descents.

-At the higher end of the entry level range is the Tiagara, a 10-speed groupset that’s a perfect stepping stone on to more advanced systems.
-Similar in design and technology to other more expensive systems, the Tiagara groupset offers riders a wealth of benefits that can often be expected of higher end groupsets at an affordable price point.
+At the higher end of the entry-level range is the Tiagara, a 10-speed groupset that’s a perfect stepping stone on to more advanced systems.
+Similar in design and technology to other more expensive systems, the Tiagara groupset offers riders a wealth of benefits that can often be expected of higher-end groupsets at an affordable price point.